lrbspec/common/redmult.md

 ## descriptions
 contains the fractional multipliers for acceleration lines.

-every time `base.simline` encounters an acceleration line it reads the next multiplier value from this mod’s list. it has one section:
+every time `base.simline` encounters an acceleration line it reads the next multiplier value from this mod’s list.

 ## data section
 name|type|description|